ruppinlab/PERCEPTION/README.md

 Step 4: Download the data files from the following Zenodo repository https://doi.org/10.5281/zenodo.6513938 into the Data subdirectory.
 Due to the limitations of Zenodo, you must download one file at a time.
-The data files expected are listed near the bttom of this file.
+The data files expected are listed near the bottom of this file.

 Step 5: While in the Data directory,
        run